Meedi Mydi Media Mo

 Forever impaled on Insta’s feed!

-01/11/2020
+Reiss Haidar, 01/11/2020

-Clearly, I’m not talking about myself, but I’ve noticed an inordinate amount of people are hooked on social media, the most understated of addictions.
-Some social media apps are as bad as being hooked to cocaine or heroin.
-People are now living their lives online, comparing themselves to others, being triggered by posts and pictures, eagerly consuming fictions and fantasies.
-This is not going to end well, it is arresting the intellectual development of young people to have normal experiences and relationships.
-It is no way to achieve wellbeing in our lives.
-We need to go back to the old days, when friends were real, and I mean that literally – when they were actual living beings, and not virtual persons evolving through pixels.
+Clearly, I’m not talking about myself, but I’ve noticed an inordinate amount of young people are hooked on social media, the most understated of addictions.
+Some social media apps are as bad as being addicted to cocaine, heroin, gossip and alcohol.
+People are now living their entire lives online, comparing themselves to others, being triggered by posts and pictures not necessarily directed at them, consuming fictions and fantasies.